 Dogs do NOT get “one free bite.”
 If you have been injured as a result of a dog bite or any other animal related injury, you likely have a claim to make under the Illinois Animal Control Act.
 A person who owns a pet has a responsibility to keep the pet controlled and not in a position to inflict harm to anyone.
 And landlords have a duty to keep dangerous animals away, even from tenants’ homes.

-We’ve handled many dog bite cases at Michael D. Mannis, Ltd. Pet owners are usually covered for damages by their homeowner’s insurance policies, and even if someone is a renter, they will be covered by their renter’s insurance, if they have that coverage.
+We’ve handled many dog bite cases at Mannis Law.
+Pet owners are usually covered for damages by their homeowner’s insurance policies, and even if someone is a renter, they will be covered by their renter’s insurance, if they have that coverage.
 But here’s something to know as well: If a dog has been vicious before, and a landlord knows about it, he or she (and their insurance company) can be on the hook for any damages claimed from a later bite.
 A vicious dog makes any premises unsafe and a landlord should let their renter know that they have to remove the dog!